 They’ve developed colors in their ripe fruits, which attract animals to eat them, knowing that once they do, the seeds will hopefully pass through their digestive tracts and be expelled and grow in a new location (the natural fertilizer helps with this!).

 Therefore, many larger fruit-bearing trees, plants, and bushes, desire animals to feed off their ripe fruits and don’t produce lectins at the last stages of their ripening cycle.

-However, if the fruit is picked too early, this mechanism is not finalized, as the plant wants to protect its fruit until it is fully ready, colorful and enticing to the animal.
+However, if the fruit is picked too early, this mechanism is not finalized, as the plant wants to protect its fruit until it is fully ready, colorful, and enticing to the animal.

-But, because our modern-day food delivery is globalized with export and import, mostly every plant, fruit and vegetable is picked too early.
+But, because our modern-day food delivery is globalized with export and import, mostly every plant, fruit, and vegetable is picked too early.
 This means that if the fruits are not local or seasonal, it is most likely that many of them will not only have lectins, but will also not be fully nutritious.

 It is estimated that today’s nutritional content of organic foods is a fraction of what it was only generations ago due to soil depletion, pasteurization methods, and chemical procedures that stimulate ripening to appeal to consumer demands.

-In fact, foods with lectins are usually called “anti-nutrients,” because they can interfere with normal body functions and cause health problems.
+Foods with lectins are usually called “anti-nutrients,” because they can interfere with normal body functions and cause health problems.
 Therefore, if you have a history of digestive problems or an autoimmune condition, these foods may be making your symptoms even worse.